-As modern web development evolves, the desire to communicate effectively with people sets a large precedent.
+The desire to communicate effectively with people sets a significant precedent as modern web development evolves.
 To meet the communication demand of technology, we need to find a way to make technologies talk to each other.
 That's where APIs and webhooks come into the picture.

-APIs are request-based, meaning that they operate when requests come from 3rd party apps.
-Webhooks are event-based, meaning that they will run when a specific event occurs in the source app.
+APIs are request-based, meaning they operate when requests come from 3rd party apps.
+Webhooks are event-based, meaning they will run when a specific event occurs in the source app.

 To use a real-world analogy, APIs would be likened to you repeatedly calling a retailer to ask if they've stocked up on a brand of shoes you like.
-Webhooks would then be like asking the retailer to call you whenever they have the shoes in stock, which frees up time on both sides.
+Webhooks would then ask the retailer to contact you whenever the shoes are in stock, which frees up time on both sides.

 Webhooks are less resource-intensive because they save you time on constantly polling (checking) for new data.

-The main difference between them is that webhooks do not need to give a request to get a response while API demands requests to get a response.
-In other words, webhooks receive, while API retrieves.
+The main difference between them is that webhooks do not need to request a response, while APIs demand requests to get a response.
+In other words, webhooks receive while API retrieves.

 When to Use Webhooks

-Webhooks usually acts as a messenger for smaller data.
-It helps to send and extracting real-time updates.
+Webhooks usually act as a messenger for smaller data.
+It helps to send and extract real-time updates.

-Another best use case for using a webhook is where an API isn't provided or the available API isn't best fit to act, a webhook could be used instead in such a situation.
+Another best use case for using a webhook is where an API isn't provided, or the available API isn't the best fit to act; a webhook could be used in such a situation.

-Webhooks can be regarded as a perfect, and sometimes even essential complement to API-based application integration.
+Webhooks can be considered a perfect and sometimes even essential complement to API-based application integration.

 When To Use APIs

-APIs work incredibly well when you're certain of constant incremental changes in data.
+APIs work incredibly well when you're sure of constant incremental changes in data.
 Relatively stagnate data doesn't need an API.
-For example, if you're an eCommerce store that regularly has to track data or updating some shipping status, then an API would be the best bet.
+For example, if you're an eCommerce store that regularly has to track data or update some shipping status, then an API would be the best bet.

-As you know, to obtain data updates through API, you need to “call” it regularly.
-So, one can say that APIs are a great fit for application integration when you know you will have a constant change of data.
+You need to "call" it regularly to obtain data updates through API.
+So, one can say that APIs are an excellent fit for application integration when you know you will have a constant change of data.